nannino4/barback-backend/docs/CodingGuidelines.md

 - Be mindful of N+1 query problems
 - Consider pagination for endpoints returning lists
-- Use appropriate caching strategies where beneficial
+- Propose and use appropriate caching strategies where beneficial
 - Optimize assets and API responses

 ## Security Guidelines